kingd4/ParallelMergeSort/README.md

 Parallel Mergesort written in java to compare the speeds of a recursive Mergesort, Sequential Mergesort, the built in java array sort method and the parallel Mergesort using the runnable interface.

-to run the program compile the code and run the execute the sms file.
+to run the program compile the code and execute the sms file.